neoclide/coc-tsserver/Readme.md

 Most of the code is from `typescript-language-features` extension which is bundled with VSCode.

-**Note:** if you're using nvm, you need configure `tsserver.npm` to be in your global npm executable path.
+**Note:** if you're using [nvm](https://github.com/creationix/nvm) or other node version manager, you need configure `tsserver.npm` to your global npm executable path to avoid fetching types on vim start every time.

+**Note:** for react to work as expected, you need have your jsx filetype to be `javascript.jsx` and your tsx filetype to be `typescript.jsx` or `typescript.tsx`

 ## Install